-- Definitions that pertain to this report are on the next page. - 90% of samples must be below the Action Level for Lead and Copper.
-Last required test in 2005 - The EPA considers 50 pCi/l to be the level of concern for Beta particles.
-Last required test 2007 - # These tests were taken in 2006, the most recent tests available for compliance with regulation.
+\ Definitions that pertain to this report are on the next page.

+\\ 90% of samples must be below the Action Level for Lead and Copper.
+Last required test in 2008

+\\\ The EPA considers 40 pCi/l to be the level of concern for Beta particles.
+Last required test 2008

+These tests were taken in 2006, the most recent tests available for compliance with regulation.

+These tests were taken in 2007, the most recent tests available for compliance with regulation.